-Distribution: Occurring east of the Cascades in Washington; Washington south to California, east to Montana, Idaho, and Nevada.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to California, east to Montana, Idaho, and Nevada.

-Habitat: Dry, open areas of foothills and plains.
+Habitat: Dry, open areas in sagebrush plains and foothills.

 Conservation Status: Not of concern

 Slender, simple to freely-branched annual, 1-10 dm. tall, the herbage gray with fine, close hairs.

 Leaves entire, the lowermost opposite, oblanceolate to spatulate, 1-10 cm. long, early-deciduous, the others smaller, alternate, lanceolate to linear.